rsingh641/deploy-webapp/Readme.md

 - **Disaster Recovery**: A robust Disaster Recovery (DR) strategy is in place, with a fully functional DR environment hosted in a separate Azure region.
 The setup includes mechanisms for manually triggering failover, along with regular testing procedures to ensure seamless failover capability in case of an emergency.

+# Project Features

+## Multi-Environment Configuration
+Supports configuration management across multiple environments (dev, test, prod, DR, Perf) with environment-specific properties and secrets, ensuring consistency and isolation of configurations.

+## Encrypted Secrets Management
+Utilizes SOPS for managing encrypted secrets, ensuring sensitive information is securely stored and accessible only with proper decryption.

+## Automated Backup and Failover
+Includes scripts for enabling automatic backups, performing manual backups, and managing failovers between production and disaster recovery environments to ensure data resilience and availability.

+## Blue-Green Deployment Strategy
+Implements blue-green deployment scripts to facilitate zero-downtime deployments and smooth transitions between application versions, minimizing service disruption.

+## Infrastructure Automation
+Automates the creation and configuration of infrastructure components, such as application gateways, network resources, and autoscaling, reducing manual setup and configuration efforts.

+## Monitoring and Alerting
+Features scripts to enable monitoring and alerting, ensuring timely detection of issues and proactive management of application performance and health.

+## Scaling Management
+Provides scripts for scaling applications both vertically and horizontally, including autoscaling capabilities to handle varying loads and maintain performance.

+## UI and Web Service Management
+Contains scripts for managing UI and web service operations, including starting, stopping, restarting, and updating services, simplifying maintenance and operational tasks.

+## Template-Based Environment Creation
+Offers templates for creating new environment configurations, allowing for quick setup of new environments with predefined settings and properties.

+## Library of Azure Functions
+Includes a comprehensive set of libraries for interacting with Azure services, such as app gateway, key vault, and traffic manager, streamlining Azure resource management.

+## Detailed Logging and Initialization
+Provides logging utilities and initialization scripts to ensure proper setup and monitoring of application and infrastructure components.

+## Failover Mechanism Using Azure Traffic Manager
+Features a failover mechanism leveraging Azure Traffic Manager to ensure high availability between Production and Disaster Recovery (DR) environments.
+Traffic Manager routes traffic based on configured policies and health checks, enabling seamless failover from Prod to DR in case of a failure.
+Includes scripts for configuring Traffic Manager profiles and managing traffic routing between environments to maintain service continuity and minimize downtime.

 ## Directory Structure

 ### Configuration